Jav1ki4N/OSPTEK_RFT_TFT_Adapter/README.md

 # OSPTEK RFT TFT Adapter

-An adapter board designed for **Osptek ST7306 reflective TFT display**.
+An adapter board designed for **Osptek ST7306 reflective TFT display**, you can purchase it from AliExpress or TaoBao.
 It allows you to directly interface the display with your MCU via simple pin connections.

 > **Important:**